TomasVis/calculator/README.md

-### FreeCodeCamp project for the Front End Certicicate
+### FreeCodeCamp project for the Front End Certificate